radicalkjax/Athena/docs/USER_GUIDE.md

 4. **Start the Web Application**:
    - In the terminal, run:
      ```bash
-     npm run start:web
+     npx serve dist
      ```
-   - This will build the application and start a local web server
+   - This will serve the built app from the dist directory using a static file server
    - Open your web browser and navigate to `http://localhost:3000` (or the URL shown in the terminal)

 ### Mobile Version

+> **Important:** The Expo launch method is currently not working.
+Please use the web version with `npx serve dist` instead.

-To run Athena on a mobile device, you'll need to use the Expo Go app.
+When working, to run Athena on a mobile device, you'll need to use the Expo Go app.

 1. **Install Expo Go on Your Device**:
    - iOS: [Download from App Store](https://apps.apple.com/app/expo-go/id982107779)